📅 July 25, 2025⏱ 4 min read🐾 Apartment Living Tips

 Yes — many retrievers, spaniels, and companion breeds tend to be more cat-friendly.
 But personality matters more than breed.
 Always supervise and train gradually.

-Join the Busy Pet Parent Newsletter!
+Written by the Busy Pet Parent Team